setupyourskills/dew-transclude/README.md

     config = {
         block_end_marker = "===", -- Marks the end of the level 1 heading block for content extraction
-        no_title = true, -- Set to `true` to disable the title extraction },
+        no_title = true, -- Set to `true` to disable the title extraction colorify = false, -- Set to `true` to colorize the extracted content see `colors` },
 },
 ```

+### Colors

+The `colorify` option colorizes extracted content.

+It relies on the `Dew Highlights` submodule to colorize embedded content.

+See the [Dew Highlights](https://github.com/setupyourskills/dew-highlights) submodule for configuration details.

+**Note:** You must add the `dew-highlight` dependency to your Neorg configuration.

 ## Usage